 Drop the box of shells in, boil, drain and run with cold water to cool them down.

 Dig in and enjoy.
-These shells are rich, creamy and totally indulgent.
+These stuffed shells are rich, creamy and totally indulgent.
 Perfect for a comfort food dinner or a holiday side dish or any party that you need to wow your friends.

 - 1 lb. box jumbo shells

 - 2 large bell peppers cut into strips and then in half

 - 1 lb. shaved beef (if you can’t find the beef shredded, see *note)

 - 1 1/2 cups ricotta cheese

 - additional 1/2 teaspoon black pepper and 1/2 -1 teaspoon salt